jgnewman/norlunda/algorithm.md

 Word-final **/s/** following a consonant other than **⟨h⟩** is dropped (as in _*fōts_ → _*fōt_).
 Word-final **/z/**-suffixes are also dropped or reduced as defined below.
 - iwaz → **/ɑ/**
 - ijaz → **/iː/** if these are the only vowels in the word, otherwise drop
+- haz → **/h/** if after a vowel, otherwise drop and lengthen a preceding short vowel
 - waz → **/ɑ/** if after a consonant, otherwise drop
 - az → drop unless there are no other vowels in the word
 - iwiz → **/ɑ/** if after a consonant, otherwise drop